nixpwastaken/nixpwastaken/README.md

-I create invisible robots using words.
+I make robots using words.